ncruces/go-sqlite3/vfs/README.md

 Other processes that attempt to access a database locked with BSD locks, will fail with the [`SQLITE_PROTOCOL`](https://sqlite.org/rescode.html#protocol) error code.

+On Windows, this package may use `MapViewOfFile`, like SQLite.

 You can also opt into a cross platform, in-process, memory sharing implementation with the `sqlite3_dotlk` build tag.